pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 of glibc (and other libraries like the C++ standard library).

-Similarly, this is why distributions only upgrade their glibc across major releases, because doing so for an LTS release would risk too much breakage.
+Similarly, this is why distributions only upgrade their glibc across major releases, because doing so for an LTS release would risk too much breakage, even though glibc takes extreme care about remaining backwards compatible.

 ## The Different Levels of ABI Breaks

 Fundamentally, ABI can break at pretty much any point that's involved in the computation of our program.
-For the sake of clarity, let us divide these into four different levels:
+For the sake of clarity, let us divide these into three different levels:
 1. ABI breaks in third-party libraries
 1. ABI breaks in compiler or due to compiler configuration
 1. ABI breaks in the language standard